Excel in your career with our accountant CV example

 - Formatting your career history: Always list your accountant roles from newest to oldest and unless you've had 2 jobs or less, don't worry about including experience from over a decade ago.
 Lucky for users of myPerfectCV, we will automatically list your accounting experience in the correct order.

-Frequently asked questions about accountancy CVs
+Frequently asked questions about accountant CVs

 How do I write a CV for an accountant?

-Write a CV for an accountant by outlining a mixture of formal qualifications, work experience, and additional skills.
+Write a successful CV for an accountant by outlining a mixture of formal qualifications, work experience, and additional skills.

 What qualities make a good accountant?

 The qualities that make a good accountant include a mixture of formal qualifications and personal abilities:

 - An Accountant CV needs to demonstrate an eye for detail and a methodical nature.

 - An accountant should be able to work with the latest accounting or financial software and be aware of a range of accounting methods.